 Chelsea have a 100% win ratio when Barkley starts this season, with five wins out of five.
 But he’s usually been used in the easier games – four of those wins came against teams in the bottom five (Southampton, Burnley, Crystal Palace and Huddersfield), as well as Arsenal, back in August before Kovacic had been integrated.

-Those figures also don’t account for pertinent in-game contexts: for example, Barkley scoring the equaliser against Manchester United after he’d come on for Kovacic.
-Or, when Barkley was substituted off against Crystal Palace at 1-1, before the final score finished 3-1 after Kovacic’s introduction on the hour mark.
+That said, the above figures also don’t account for pertinent in-game contexts: for example, Barkley scoring the equaliser against Manchester United after he’d come on for Kovacic.
+Or, conversely, when Barkley was substituted off against Crystal Palace at 1-1, before the final score finished 3-1 after Kovacic’s introduction on the hour mark.

 Mateo Kovacic made more passes than any other player in the first half (54)